kedmahamelberg-ai/kedmahamelberg/_pages/research.md

 ---

-### 🧭 Purpose
+### Purpose

-By combining **AI methods with theoretical rigor**, my research provides actionable insights for scholars and practitioners on how to navigate the risks and rewards of public-facing brand communication—especially during high-stakes societal moments.
+By combining **AI methods with theoretical rigor**, my research provides actionable insights for scholars and practitioners on how to navigate the risks and rewards of public-facing brand communication, especially during high-stakes societal moments.